 - Skin biopsy

-Treatment may take time and involve different therapies until the right one is found.
-The goal is to reduce itchiness and prevent scratching.
+It may take some time to find the right treatment.
+The goal is to ease itching and prevent scratching.

 Prurigo nodularis may be treated with:

-- Topical medications that are applied to the skin, such as steroids, coal tar, vitamin D, or capsaicin
+- Medicines applied to the skin, such as steroids, coal tar, vitamin D, or capsaicin

 - Corticosteroid injections